Skip to main content

 Tests

-Test creation is covered in parsers creation and scenarios creation.
-Ensure that each of your parser or scenario is properly tested:
+Test creation is covered in parsers creation, scenarios creation, and AppSec rule creation.
+Ensure that each component is properly tested:

 • Parser tests: Include sample log files that cover various scenarios (success, failure, edge cases)